Audit event streaming (ULTIMATE)

 WARNING: Event streaming destinations will receive all audit event data, which could include sensitive information.
 Make sure you trust the destination endpoint.

-To enable event streaming, a group owner must add a new event streaming destination using the externalAuditEventDestinationCreate
+To enable event streaming, a group owner must add a new event streaming destination using the externalAuditEventDestinationCreate mutation

 in the GraphQL API.